Xmick01/SOC-Automation-Project-/README.md

 ## Objective

 The SOC Automation project aims to establish a controlled environment for simulating and detecting cyber attacks.
 The primary focus was to ingest and analyze logs within a Security Information and Event Management (SIEM) system, generating test telemetry to mimic real-world attack scenarios that a SOC analyst will have to deal with.
-The goal is also to integrate tools like Wazuh instance with SOAR integration along with a case management tool using HIVE.
+The goal is also to integrate tools like Wazuh instance with SOAR integration along with a case management tool using The Hive.

 ### Skills Learned
 [Bullet Points - Remove this afterwards]